github/docs/content/sponsors/receiving-sponsorships-through-github-sponsors/setting-up-github-sponsors-for-your-user-account.md

 To join {% data variables.product.prodname_sponsors %} as an organization, see "[Setting up {% data variables.product.prodname_sponsors %} for your organization](/sponsors/receiving-sponsorships-through-github-sponsors/setting-up-github-sponsors-for-your-organization)."

 {% data reusables.sponsors.navigate-to-github-sponsors %}
 2. If you are an organization owner, you have more than one eligible account.
-Click **View your eligible accounts**, then in the list of accounts, find your user account.
+Click **View your eligible accounts**, then in the list of accounts, find your personal account.
 3. Click **Join the waitlist**.
 {% data reusables.sponsors.contact-info %}
 {% data reusables.sponsors.accept-legal-terms %}